harshp2008/Notes/content/French/Grammar/Verb Moods/Le Subjonctif.md

   - Harsh
 ---
 ---
-# Why is Subjonctif Used:
+# Where is Subjonctif Used:

 - Subjonctif is a french mood that expresses the speaker’s
     - opinion